 To read Helgi Ingvarsson's teaching CV, click HERE

-Helgi Rafn Ingvarsson (b.1985) is a versatile Icelandic composer, conductor and singer currently based in Brighton, UK.
+Helgi Rafn Ingvarsson (b.1985) is a versatile composer, conductor, teacher and singer currently based in Reykjavík, Iceland.
 In April 2018 he completed his doctorate degree in music composition (DMus) at Guildhall School of Music and Drama London, generously supported by the Guildhall School Trust (more here).
 A complete list of Ingvarsson's education is available at the bottom of this page.

 Helgi’s original music has been described by renowned Icelandic critic Jónas Sen to have “a strong personal style” which “echoes the past” but with a completely unique inspiration.
 This music is now available on Spotify on Ingvarsson’s debut album ‘Castle in Air’.
 The nine tracks on the album celebrate the solo string instruments, and especially the unique sonority of the cello.
 The title work, Castle in Air for solo cello, has been performed numerous times by fantastic UK based cellists like Guðný Jónasdóttir, Clare O'Connell of the Chroma Ensemble, and Martin Johnson section leader at RTE National Symphony Orchestra, Ireland.
 A list of Ingvarsson's recent commissions and works is available below.